izabelcavassim/PRDM9_analyses/README.md

 This repository was created to outline the analyses described in the paper Cavassim et al., 2020 of which we extracted all the RefSeq data available and searched for genes coevolving with PRDM9.
 Multiple steps until the final results were executed and will be described in their chronological order here.
 Main analyzes are:
-0. Building confident calls for PRDM9
+0. Building confident calls for PRDM9 (Zach scripts)
 1. [RNAseq_analyses.md](./RNAseq_analyses.md) Contains scripts used to verify PRDM9 calls using RNA-seq data.
 2. [Orthologous_search.md](./Orthologous_search.md) Contains scripts used to identify orthologs of candidate co-evolving meiosis genes across vertebrates (339 species).
 3. [PIC.Rmd](./PIC.Rmd) Contains R script used for the phylogenetic independent contrats (PIC) between PRDM9 and candidate genes.